otabut/PowerXaaS/docs/features-and-endpoints.md

 Examples :  `GET /version` or `POST /echo` or `GET /addition/{op}` which allows to have parameters passed within the URL

+### API version

+When calling an endpoint, the client must also specify the version of the API.
+For instance : `/api/v1/<myEndpoint>`.

+This will allow to manage several versions of your API "side-by-side", so that you can make key users test your new API (Canary testing) or easily rollback to the previous one.

 ### Configuration file

 With PowerXaaS, the web schema that describe features and endpoints is stored in a configuration file : PowerXaaS.conf.
 The format of the file is JSON.